Somawansa Amarasinghe: Political career

 Amarasinghe was the leader who coordinated the international network, human rights organizations and intellectuals during the JVP's Second Rebellion.
 Somawansa was a member of the Central Committee of the JVP from 1978 until the banning of the party in 1983.
 Amarasinghe became a Politburo Member of the JVP in 1984.
 He was the only surviving member of the JVP's Politburo at the end of the JVP's Second Rebellion.
 With insurrection starting in the late 1980s, his wife and son were sent to Japan in April for safety, but returned home in September of the same year.
 But on many occasions, he sent his family to many parts of the world many times for safety.
 He stayed with his JVP friends until Wijeweera was captured and other leaders were killed by the government.

-The last JVP Political Bureau meeting chaired by Wijeweera was held at Galaha House on November 11, 12 and 13, 1989.
-The meeting ended on November 12, 1989, at noon as the government imposed a night curfew on November 12, 1989.
+The last JVP Political Bureau meeting chaired by Wijeweera was held at Galaha House on 11, 12 and 13 November 1989.
+The meeting ended on 12 November 1989, at noon as the government imposed a night curfew on 12 November 1989.
 After the meeting, Saman Piyasiri Fernando, Lalith Wijerathna, Gamanayake and Wijeweera left in a car.
 Shantha Bandara went his separate way.
 Piyadasa Ranasinghe and Somawansa left for Madawala in a separate vehicle to retrieve some money that had been kept for security.
 On the way back, Somawansa descended Mount Trinity whereas Piyadasa and H. B. Herath were arrested at Galaha's house on the same day.
-Later he fled to India on a boat on March 17, 1990, to save his life with the help of Matale Wicky alias Selva.
+Later he fled to India on a boat on 17 March 1990, to save his life with the help of Matale Wicky alias Selva.

-He arrived in Thailand with his family from India on October 19, 1990, and sought political asylum at the United Nations High Commissioner for Refugees on March 6, 1991.
-Later on July 7, 1991, he went to Italy and stayed at Walpolage Dharmasena's house.
-Then, at 8 pm on August 26, 1991, Somawansa was brought to the French border in Turin, Italy, by Dharmasena's car.
+He arrived in Thailand with his family from India on 19 October 1990, and sought political asylum at the United Nations High Commissioner for Refugees on 6 March 1991.
+Later on 7 July 1991, he went to Italy and stayed at Walpolage Dharmasena's house.
+Then, at 8 pm on 26 August 1991, Somawansa was brought to the French border in Turin, Italy, by Dharmasena's car.
 Shortly afterwards, Somawansa traveled to Britain via France, where he formally reorganized the JVP.
 He returned to Sri Lanka in 1994 after all the JVP inner circle leaders were killed and government has changed.
 He rebuilt the Janatha Vimukthi Peramuna after fourteen of its top leaders were eliminated in 1989/1990.
-In the general election held on August 16, 1994, the JVP contested for the Progressive Front of Sri Lanka under the name of the National Salvation Front and won one seat in the Hambantota District.
-A special convention was held in Tangalle on May 15, 1995, to establish the legal rights of the JVP.
+In the general election held on 16 August 1994, the JVP contested for the Progressive Front of Sri Lanka under the name of the National Salvation Front and won one seat in the Hambantota District.
+A special convention was held in Tangalle on 15 May 1995, to establish the legal rights of the JVP.
 Later, the JVP even won 39 seats in parliament through the SLFP coalition.